Medication Search: Advil Nighttime

 What form(s) does this medication come in?

-Each clear blue oval liqui-gel filled with clear liquid, printed "Advil PM" on one side with white ink contains: ibuprofen 200 mg (as free acid and potassium salt) and diphenhydramine hydrochloride 25 mg.
+Each liqui-gel filled capsule contains: 200 mg of ibuprofen (as free acid and potassium salt) and 25 mg of diphenhydramine hydrochloride.
 Nonmedicinal ingredients: coconut oil, D&C Red No. 33, FD&C Blue No. 1, gelatin, pharmaceutical ink, polyethylene glycol, potassium hydroxide, purified water, sorbitan, and sorbitol.

 How should I use this medication?